acorn-io/acorn-oss-workshop/acornfile.md

 }
 ```

-As result needs to connect to db, we specify the credentials in that container too:
+As *result* needs to connect to *db*, we specify the credentials in that container too:

 ```
 result: {